WhiteHatInspector/emailGuesser/README.md

 # emailGuesser
+You 've heard of brute-force attacks to find a password.
+How about brute-force guessing a target's email address?

+Introducing emailGuesser!
 emailGuesser is an OSINT open source project which helps users "guess" their target's email address based on multiple inputs and preferences.

 This tool is for research purposes only.